Text consolidated by Valsts valodas centrs (State

 reorganised capital company has acquired the status of a zone

-capital company or a licensed capital company under the following
+capital company or licensed capital company under the following

 conditions: